justyntemme/gonzoSoftware/nextwave/content/post/containerizeitall.md

         proxy_redirect off;
     }
 }

 ~~~~~
 Finally, here we have the main site container.SSL certs are handled in this config.
 Nginx makes using TLS/SSL easy, and with multi-container networking, deploying SSL/TLS certs to multiple subdomains is as simple as listing them in the nginx config.
-Notice how the docker container actually listens on port 8080, however, traffic directed to this server is forwarded via nginx.
+Notice how the Docker container actually listens on port 8080, however, traffic directed to this server is forwarded via nginx.

 ~~~~~
 server {